shift7-ch/katta-docs/OVERVIEW.md

 ## Katta Setup

-The following diagram illustrates the flow of actions to setup Katta Server in the two modes:
+The following diagram illustrates the flow of actions to setup Katta Server in both modes:

 ![ServerSetup.drawio.png](img/ServerSetup.drawio.png)